The complete hotelier's

 Since 61% of travellers will use an online search engine as their first port of call when researching an upcoming holiday, making sure that the right information comes up when people search your hotel online, and that your hotel comes up amongst the search results when people search for accommodation in your area, will help guests to choose your hotel over those that appear further down in the results, or don’t come up at all.

-If you do a Google search for any hotel, from The Ritz Hotel, London to Hotel Ass, Cologne (it’s real, we promise) you’ll find that the top results include listings from online travel agencies (OTAs) like Booking.com and review sites like Tripadvisor, all of which feature reviews for the hotels to help those who are thinking of staying to decide whether they should book.
+If you do a Google search for any hotel – from The Ritz Hotel, London to Hotel Ass, Cologne (it’s real, we promise) – you’ll find that the top results include listings from online travel agencies (OTAs) like Booking.com and review sites like Tripadvisor, all of which feature reviews for the hotels to help those who are thinking of staying to decide whether they should book.

 It is important for any hotelier to regularly update your online travel agent (OTA) listings and your own website with photographs, testimonials, news and your latest pricing.
-Quality content on all of these platforms will show potential guests an accurate and uptodate impression of your hotel and indicate how active you are.
+Quality content on all of these platforms will show potential guests an accurate and up-to-date impression of your hotel and indicate how active you are.

 Getting lots of reviews, even if they aren't all perfect, is also a vital part of optimising your OTA listing.
 Often the key to a good listing isn't necessarily the quality or score of the reviews, but the quantity.
-For example, Tripadvisor calculates hotels’ rankings based on quantity of reviews, recency of those comments and the quality or overall score of the review.
+For example, Tripadvisor calculates hotels’ rankings based on the quantity of reviews, the recency of those comments and the quality or overall score of the review.

 Try these top tips for getting more hotel reviews